 For centuries, the Portland metro area housed traditional villages of numerous tribes.
 During the early 19th century, upwards of 30 different sites were documented in and around the Portland Basin.
 Groups formed communities and summer encampments that ran along the Columbia and Willamette rivers.

 In the early 19th century, the Lewis and Clark Expedition passed near the site of the Columbia River.
 After their exploration, fur traders needing opportunity wandered into the state.
 Led by John Jacob Astor, the Pacific Fur Trading Company made landfall in what is now Astoria in 1810, effectively establishing Fort Astoria.
-Rival company the British Hudson’s Bay Company put up their own post at Fort Vancouver, across from modern-day Portland.
+Rival company, the British Hudson’s Bay Company, put up their own post at Fort Vancouver, across from modern-day Portland.
 Managed by John McLoughlin, the fur trader’s historic home is now part of the national park system.

 The fur craze brought numerous settlers on the Oregon Trail, which stretched to the sound end of our city.
 The trek over the next 50 years saw plenty of foot traffic, with half a million hopefuls making the journey.
-Settlers quickly laid claim to 2.5 million acres of tribal lands, proposing and passing both the Indian Removal Act of 1830 and Oregon Donation Land Act of 1850.
+Settlers quickly laid claim to 2.5 million acres of tribal lands, proposing and passing both the Indian Removal Act of 1830 and the Oregon Donation Land Act of 1850.

 A Penny For Portland

 A woody stop along the trail, Portland was once referred to as “Stumptown”, due to the dense forestry.
 The city was officially founded in 1843; since “Stumptown” didn’t sound like a very attractive tourist destination, a coin flip two years later decided the city’s fate.
-Business partners Asa Lovejoy and Francis Pettygrove called heads and tails respectively.
+Business partners Asa Lovejoy and Francis Pettygrove called heads and tails, respectively.
 Pettygrove won the toss.
 Because he hailed from Portland, Maine, the name was proposed and implemented.
 Lovejoy admits he would have named it after his home city Boston.
 The original Portland penny is still intact in the lobby of the Oregon Historical Society.